• Skip to main content

 Moniteur Jim Liebich has been fencing for over twenty years in the Bay Area.
 He developed a love for fencing by starting out in a local community center class, like many of his students, and has enjoyed it ever since.
 Jim strongly believes that fencing is a fun and wonderful sport that can be enjoyed at any age.

-Jim began coaching in 2000 and eventually earned his Moniteur teaching degree from the United States Fencing Coach's Association (USFCA) in both foil and épée.
-He founded En Garde Fencing in January of 2008 with the goal of providing high-quality fencing instruction in Santa Rosa and Sonoma County, and of creating a vibrant community of fencers in the North Bay.
-He enjoys sharing its myriad benefits with kids and fencers of any age and he is always working to improve his skills as a coach.
+He founded En Garde Fencing in January of 2008 with the goal of providing high-quality fencing instruction in Santa Rosa and Sonoma County and creating a vibrant community of fencers in the North Bay.
+He enjoys sharing its myriad benefits with kids and fencers of any age, and he is always working to improve his skills as a coach.
+Jim teaches classes six days a week at En Garde Fencing and runs after-school fencing classes at many schools in the area.
+He teaches beginning fencing at Sonoma State University and is often seen conducting demonstrations around the county to promote the sport of fencing.

-Jim teaches classes six days a week at En Garde Fencing, and has run after-school fencing classes at many schools in the area.
-He teaches beginning fencing at Sonoma State University, and is often seen conducting demonstrations around the county to promote the sport of fencing.
+He founded En Garde Fencing in January of 2008 with the goal of providing high-quality fencing instruction in Santa Rosa and Sonoma County and creating a vibrant community of fencers in the North Bay.
+He enjoys sharing its myriad benefits with kids and fencers of any age, and he is always working to improve his skills as a coach.
+Jim teaches classes six days a week at En Garde Fencing and has run after-school fencing classes at many schools in the area.
+He teaches beginning fencing at Sonoma State University and is often seen conducting demonstrations around the county to promote the sport of fencing.

-As a former Vice-Chair of the Northern California Division of the United States Fencing Association, and a current member of the Executive Committee, he is committed to growing the sport in the Bay Area.
-Jim is a full-time fencing instructor, and strives to provide the finest coaching available in Sonoma County.
+As a former Vice-Chair of the Northern California Division of the United States Fencing Association and a current member of the Executive Committee, he is committed to growing the sport in the Bay Area.
+Jim is a full-time fencing instructor and strives to provide the finest coaching available in Sonoma County.

 Dimitri Elias Nicholson